samueltuyizere/intouch-payments/README.md

 ### Set Up

-Before you start using this package, Contact the IntouchPayments team and request the following:
+Before you start using this package, Contact the IntouchPay team and request the following:
 - username
 - accountno
 - partnerpassword

 For testing purposes you can use these:
 - username: testa
-- accountno:
+- accountno: 250160000011
-- partnerpassword:
+- partnerpassword: pass123456789

-However, confirm first with their team so that you are the only one using the test account, and test with the lowes amount possible (100 RWF)
+However, confirm first with their team so that you are the only one using the test account, and test with the lowest amount possible (100 RWF)

 ## Usage